Call of Duty Warzone 2 Review – A Similar Experience

 • Shorter TTK

-Before we start our Call of Duty Warzone 2 Review, let’s start by acknowledging that since its release, the title has drawn criticism for having a lot of glitches and for not being a ground-breaking Battle Royale game.
+Before I start my Call of Duty Warzone 2 Review, let’s start by acknowledging that since its release, the title has drawn criticism for having a lot of glitches and for not being a ground-breaking Battle Royale game.
 And when compared to the original title, version 2.0 doesn’t really feature that many significant updates apart from the DMZ.

-And this new mode sort of removes the title from the realm of the pure vanilla BR genre, by admittedly not being what we were expecting it to be.
+And this new mode sort of removes the title from the realm of the pure vanilla BR genre by admittedly not being what we were expecting it to be.
 It’s something more akin to what you mind find in a game like Escape From Tarkov.
-So let’s take a closer look at the game with our review to see what sets it apart from the original Warzone.

 Story And Setting

-In terms of the actual narrative, there’s nothing really here.
-It’s a Battle Royale title, I think you weren’t really expecting it to have anything of the sort either.
+In terms of the actual narrative, there’s nothing here.
+It’s a Battle Royale title; I think you weren’t really expecting it to have anything of the sort either.

 Gameplay